 What We Believe

 The Episcopal Church is a “sacramental” church.
 The sacraments are outward and visible signs of an inward and spiritual grace, given by Christ as sure and certain means by which we receive that grace.
-We further understand that there are two great sacraments; Holy Baptism and the Holy Eucharist.
+We further understand that there are two great sacraments: Holy Baptism and the Holy Eucharist.
 Holy Baptism is full initiation by water and the Holy Spirit into Christ’s Body, the Church.
 The Holy Eucharist, the sharing of consecrated bread and wine, is reception of the spiritual Body and Blood of Christ given and received in faith.
-The Episcopal Church also recognizes other sacramental rites which include confirmation, ordination, holy matrimony, reconciliation of a penitent, and unction (anointing the sick with oil and/or laying on of hands).
+The Episcopal Church also recognizes other sacramental rites which include confirmation, ordination, holy matrimony (regardless of gender), reconciliation of a penitent, and unction (anointing the sick with oil and/or laying on of hands).